Article

 Try a Dog-Safe Alternative

-To avoid dietary issues altogether, treat your dog to a safe, delicious chew toy instead, like the turkey-and-sweet-potato-flavored Nylabone Flavor Frenzy Power Chew.
+To avoid dietary issues altogether, treat your dog to a safe, delicious chew toy instead, like the steak-and-potato-flavored Nylabone Flavor Frenzy Power Chew.
 There are also many DIY sweet potato recipes for dogs, like this dog-friendly sweet potato jerky recipe from the Humane Society.

 Consult Your Vet